 — Victor Villasenor, Author

-- Students enrolling in public schools in this state shall be tested for dyslexia and related disorders at appropriate times in accordance with a program approved by the State Board of Education.
+(a) Students enrolling in public schools in this state shall be screened or tested, as appropriate, for dyslexia and related disorders at appropriate times in accordance with a program approved by the State Board of Education.
+The program must include screening at the end of the school year of each student in kindergarten and each student in the first grade.

 Talking about dyslexia…